DennisSoemers/DennisSoemers.github.io/_pages/other_activities.md

 title: Other Activities
 permalink: /other_activities/
 description: Scientific/academic/AI activities (other than publications).
-last_modified_at: 2023-10-13 10:00:00 +0100
+last_modified_at: 2023-11-14 10:00:00 +0100
 ---

-This page summarises some of my scientific/academic/AI-related activies (other than my publications, which are on [their own page](/publications/)).
+This page summarises some of my scientific/academic/AI-related activities (other than my publications, which are on [their own page](/publications/)).

 ## Education